rianadon/Cosmos-Keyboards/docs/docs/expert.md

       aspect: 1,
       position: new Trsf()
         .placeOnSphere({
-          curvature: 15, // Play around with the curvature to make new designs!
+          curvature: -15, // Play around with the curvature to make new designs!
-          spacing: 18.5,
+          spacing: 22,
           angle: 0, // The rotation happens afterwards
           row: r + 2,
         })
-        .translate([110, 0, 0]) // Push the keys out from the center
+        .translate([0, 110, 0]) // Push the keys out from the center
-        .rotate(56 * center), // Span a total of 56 degrees
+        .rotate(56 * center, [0, 0, 0], [0, 0, 1]), // Span a total of 56 degrees
     })
   }
 }

-export default { ...options, wristRestOrigin: null, keys }
+const config = { ...options, wristRestOrigin: null, keys }
+export default { unibody: config }
 ```

 ### The `Trsf` Class